People with dystonia have involuntary muscle contractions that cause slow and repetitive movements. These movements can:

 - heavy metal poisoning

-- insufficient oxygenation of tissues and organs
+- lack of oxygen in your tissues and organs

-- inherited genes and/or genetic changes
+- inherited genes or genetic changes

 - your symptoms become worse over time

-- you are experiencing other symptoms in addition to dystonia (UCLA Health System, 2009)
+- you’re experiencing other symptoms in addition

 Before Your Doctor’s Visit